 You are lucky if your website host has a supporting page, and here, you can contact your host through “customer support.”
 Or you can also contact any developer who has much knowledge about these canonical problems.
 He could implement sitewide 301 redirects to your site by any method.

 After redirecting, you might feel that your site’s traffic has decreased (if you run a blog).
-According to some experts and Google, it is pretty normal, and your traffic will be recovered in some days or so.
+According to some experts and Google, it is pretty normal, and your traffic will recover in some days.

 Use Canonical Tags

 You can add canonical tags on each page of your site to resolve some canonical problems.
 If you face problems concerning URLs that change depending on client cooperation, then this technique is the best for you.